apecloud/kubeblocks.io/blog/does-running-mysql-on-kubernetes-lead-to-significant-performance-degradation.md

 ### Running MySQL on K8s does not necessarily result in performance degradation

-This report includes testing of additional scenarios with sufficient IOPS to verify buffer pool hit rates and potential impacts of cross-K8s cluster networks.
+This report includes testing of additional scenarios with sufficient IOPS to verify the potential impacts of buffer pool hit rates and cross-K8s cluster networks.
 The specific test data is as follows:

 <div>
   <img src='https://cdn.kubeblocks.com/img/kubeblocks/max-throughput.png' alt="max throughput" style={{padding: "10px 10%"}} />